Pilot (Twin Peaks): Previews

 The pilot was first shown in September 1989 at the Telluride Film Festival.
-That same month, Connoisseur magazine ran a cover story calling Twin Peaks "the series that will change TV forever."
-After viewing the episode, Tom Shales of The Washington Post wrote "Twin Peaks isn’t just a visit to another town; it’s a visit to another planet.
+That same month, Connoisseur ran a cover story calling Twin Peaks "the series that will change TV forever."
+After viewing the episode, Tom Shales of The Washington Post wrote: "Twin Peaks isn’t just a visit to another town; it’s a visit to another planet.
 Maybe it will go down in history as a brief and brave experiment.
 But as can be said of few other TV shows in the near or immediate future: This You Gotta See."

 On February 10, 1990, it was shown as part of the Miami Film Festival.
-Sun-Sentinel writer Robert Hurlburt wrote "the Lynchian sense of impending danger and kinky sexual undercurrents, coupled with excellent music, makes the Twin Peaks pilot work almost too well.
+Sun-Sentinel writer Robert Hurlburt wrote: "the Lynchian sense of impending danger and kinky sexual undercurrents, coupled with excellent music, makes the Twin Peaks pilot work almost too well.
 You'll want to see the entire package in one sitting.
 But the series may lay an egg on television because of its drawn-out and deliberate pacing, brutality, sex with violence and a hint of something else ... something deadly, yet unseen and probably repulsive."

 In April, a screening was also held at the Museum of Broadcasting in Hollywood.
-Media analyst and advertising executive Paul Schulman said, "I don't think it has a chance of succeeding.
+Media analyst and advertising executive Paul Schulman said: "I don't think it has a chance of succeeding.
 It is not commercial, it is radically different from what we as viewers are accustomed to seeing, there's no one in the show to root for."